 - Wipes off without any mess

-Overall, it is the best rubbing compound for oxidation and tough defects that are refusing to remove with other lighter compounds.
+The Super Duty formula is the best rubbing compound for oxidation and tough defects that are refusing to clear with other compounds.
 If you are new to paint correction, we strongly recommend choosing the less abrasive alternatives beforehand.
-This is a strong rubbing compound that can cause damage in the wrong hands.Check it Out
+It’s important to note that this is a strong rubbing compound that can cause damage in the wrong hands.Check it Out

-For those the least abrasive cut, the Wax Shop rubbing compound is suitable for 2,000 grit or finer sanding.
-This means you are able to tackle scratches, swirl marks and other light defects that require attention.
+For those requiring the least abrasive cut, the Wax Shop rubbing compound is suitable for 2,000 grit or finer sanding.
+This means you are able to tackle scratches, swirl marks and other light defects without cutting too much into the clear coat.

-Other features of the Wax Shop 50957 Rebuild Medium Cut Compound include:
+Other features of the Wax Shop 50957 Rebuild Medium Cut include:

 - Easy on and off formula